-Last fall, Women in Pensions Network (WiPN) and Escalent embarked on a first-of-its-kind assessment of the attitudes, experiences, behaviors and compensation of women in the retirement industry.
+Last fall, WIPN and Escalent embarked on a first-of-its-kind assessment of the attitudes, experiences, behaviors and compensation of women in the retirement industry.
 When exploring women’s career paths, we unfortunately see that only half (51%) agree that their career path looks promising, representing one of the largest gaps in this research between defining and achieving success.
 If employers don’t value this finding for altruistic reasons, then they should certainly pay attention for retention ones: two in five women have considered leaving over the past year due to a lack of opportunities for advancement, and one in five have considered leaving often.

 When thinking about the career path, pay attention to available opportunities, support, training and transparency.

 Only half of women in the retirement industry agree they have the support needed inside their company to advance.
 More than one-quarter believe advancing is harder as a woman, and for women of color, this drops to two in five.
 These challenges are particularly threatening when we consider the one in four who believes a lack of available opportunities is the biggest barrier to success.

 While it would be easy to react to this by encouraging women to make their own opportunities or leave, this is a hefty burden for an individual.
 Removing this female advancement handicap and supporting support are critical in retaining women talent and developing clear career paths for them.